Hills: Sgurr Cos na Breachd-laoigh, Sgurr nan Coireachan, Garbh Chioch Mhor, Sgurr na Ciche and Ben Aden

-We descended from Ben Aden, without encountering too many difficulties, making for the River Carnach.
+We then descended from Ben Aden without encountering too many difficulties, making for the River Carnach.

 Looking back to Ben Aden from River Carnach:

 The walk round the beach and views at the end of Loch Nevis were incredible.
-After a long day, we eventually reached the bothy at around 22:00.
+After a long day

-After a quick meal, consisting of pasta and midges, we thought we had better go to sleep, as everyone else in the bothy was already sleeping.
+After a quick meal, consisting of pasta and midge (protein), we thought we had better go to sleep as everyone else in the bothy was already

-The following morning we set off back for Strathan, leaving at around 07:00.
+The following morning we set off back for Strathan, leaving Sourlies around 7:00am.

 The walk back out to Strathan is a really nice walk.